isaruff/learning_java/README.md

-# DEMO
+# Learning Java

-This is a README test.
+This repository is for educational purposes only.
+I will be adding new things I learn about Programming.